ThibaultMagnini/TChessEngine/README.md

 # ♟️ TChessEngine ♟️
-This is me Trying to make a simple chess engine.
+This Side project is currently on hold due to school related priorities.

 ## Console Output 8/17/2020